 Claims for services provided against an estate

 Claims for services provided can be made against an estate since services provided to an elderly testator are recognized by the law for their value to the testator.
 As people in our society live longer, they also require more assistance in their old age from friends and family.
 This assistance can take the form of help with grocery shopping, payment of bills, driving to medical appointments and the like.

 If an elderly person has no relatives willing to help, they may, for example, enlist the help of a friend or a neighbor with a promise to leave the friend or neighbor a fair award in their will.

 If the elderly testator fails to amend his or her will accordingly, the person helping them may later find out that he or she stands to get nothing.
 This one of the scenarios that can result in claims for services provided.
 Many claims by such disappointed helpers have made their way to Court.
 There have been cases where the elderly person even promises to leave their entire house or farm to the caregiver, only to neglect to arrange for this in the will.

 The person helping the testator must remember to keep track of all services provided and accrued expenses.
 Enlisting the help of a knowledgeable estate litigation lawyer is the first step for persons who may be asserting claims for services provided.

 The information on this website is not legal advice.
 It is for informative purposes only.
-Contacting us through the website, email, or telephone does not mean you have retained a lawyer.
-To book a consultation, call Charles Ticker at: 1-866-677-7746.
+You can retain a lawyer only after scheduling a consultation.
+Finally, to book a consultation, call Charles Ticker at: 1-866-677-7746.